microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 ## Build

 Requirements for building the DirectML execution provider:
-1. Visual Studio 2017 toolchain (see [cmake configuration instructions](../../how-to/build-inferencing.md))
+1. Visual Studio 2017 toolchain
 2. [The Windows 10 SDK (10.0.18362.0) for Windows 10, version 1903](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) (or newer)

 To build onnxruntime with the DML EP included, supply the `--use_dml` parameter to `build.bat`. e.g.